2017 FHA Guidelines On Deferred Student Loans

 - The lender will need a letter confirming the monthly amortized amount which may take a day or two for the student loan provider to send to the borrower.

-If you have a large balance on your deferred student loans and need a mortgage lender with no overlays to help you, please contact The Gustan Cho Team at CrossCountry Mortgage at 262-878-1965.
-You can text Gustan at 262-716-8151 for faster response.
-Or you can email us with your mortgage inquiries at firstname.lastname@example.org.
+Home Buyers who have a large balance on deferred student loans and need a mortgage lender with no overlays to help you, please contact The Gustan Cho Team at USA Mortgage at 262-878-1965.
+Home Buyers can text Gustan at 262-716-8151 for faster response or email us with any mortgage inquiries at firstname.lastname@example.org.
 We are available 7 days a week, evenings, weekends, and holidays.
-CrossCountry Mortgage NMLS 3029 is a national five star lender licensed in 50 states with no overlays on all government and Conventional Loans.
+USA Mortgage, a division of DAS ACQUISITION COMPANY LLC NMLS 227262 is a national five star lender licensed in multiple state with no overlays on all government and Conventional Loans.
 We have no overlays on FHA debt to income ratios and will go up to 56.9% DTI per the maximum allow under HUD.
-There are no debt to income ratio requirements on VA Loans and the maximum DTI allowed with Freddie Mac is 50% DTI.
+There are no credit score and DTI requirements on VA Loans.
+Maximum DTI allowed with Freddie Mac is 50% DTI.